 Farm businesses need to grow in response to market forces and changing legislation if they are to survive.
-Ben Anthony and Diana Fairclough run an existing farm business which is viable and successful.
-The business needs to continue to expand and diversify to maintain its position in the market and provide for all those partners in the business, with children to provide for it is vital that Ben and Diana plan for succession, as well as viability as a result of Brexit and Covid19.
+AS, S and ME Reah is an existing farm business which is viable and successful.
+The business needs to continue to expand and diversify to maintain its position in the market and provide for all those partners in the business.